 In 1951, the federal government began a four-decade long process of shutting down the schools; the last residential school for Aboriginal children closed in 1996.
 Many of today’s Aboriginal People and leaders are survivors of the residential school program.
 Although the last of the schools closed in 1996, the effect of the residential school system is intergenerational.
 Those children who were born after the closure of the schools were born to parents who likely attended and survived these schools.
 Following generations of Aboriginal children are learning their values, behaviours, attitudes, and beliefs from parents who felt abandoned by their own parents and communities, and abused by the church and state.

 The well known psychologist, B.F.
 Skinner believed that we are all products of our environment.
 Children raised in a loving and supportive environment will more likely become loving and supportive adults and parents.
 Unfortunately, for the majority of the survivors of residential schools, they were not raised in such an environment and therefore are likely without the skills to provide a loving and supportive environment for their children.
 A lot of the social ills (i.e. alcoholism, violence, verbal and sexual abuse, and suicide) found in Aboriginal communities have their roots firmly placed in the dark halls of the residential school system.

 Residential Schools would fall under Indian Act policy.
 Here is another snapshot of moving Indians from their traditional names to what can best be described as Christian names - Indian Act and Naming Policies.

 For more information on residential schools, we have complied a few articles in one: Indian Residential Schools - A Collection of Articles

-More articles, hints, and tips are available by signing up for our emails.
-It free and you can unsubscribe anytime.
+More articles, hints, and tips are available by signing up for our Indigenous Relations Bulletin.
+It's free and you can unsubscribe anytime.

-We also have three free ebooks!
-Download your copies by clicking the book cover icons.
+We also have lots of free ebooks!
+Here's just a sampling - download your copies by clicking the book cover icons.